 4Runner’s Rugged Exterior Design Projects Its Off-Road Heritage With a Premium Refinement

 The refreshed 4Runner features a redesigned front fascia that conveys a more rugged and aggressive appearance.
 This includes a muscular front grille, and edgier smoked headlamps for a more forceful look.
 The SR5 and Trail grades feature a color-keyed grille insert and front bumper that is surrounded by fog lamps set in sharply cut inlays that extend from the headlamps down to the bumper.

 The Trail grade features new color-keyed bumpers and overfenders, and it continues to be distinguished by an aggressive hood scoop and silver painted front and rear bumper accents.
 All grades are now standard with a roof rack.

 In addition to the distinctive new grille, the premium Limited’s front design stands apart with a chrome-plated grille insert and chrome front bumper that extends to the fog-lamp bezels.
 The side molding, roof rack and rear bumper are also chrome trimmed.
-The headlamps have also changed from halogen to projector beam, with both the headlamps and redesigned rear combination lamps on all 4Runner grades now featuring LED lamps.
+The headlamps have also changed from halogen to projector beam, and redesigned rear combination lamps on all 4Runner grades now feature LED lamps.